Eric Rosswood

-Eric Rosswood (né Ross, born October 12, 1979) is an American author and LGBT activist, best known for writing books about parenting.
+Eric Rosswood (né Ross, born October 12, 1979) is an American author and LGBTQ activist, best known for writing books about parenting.
 As of 2022, he has released five books.
 He is the author of two children's books, starting with My Uncle's Wedding in 2011 and Strong in 2022.
 His parenting books include Journey to Same-Sex Parenthood in 2016 and The Ultimate Guide for Gay Dads in 2017.
 We Make It Better, released in 2018, is compilation of biographies on LGBTQ people.

 Books

 My Uncle’s Wedding

 My Uncle’s Wedding is a children's picture book about marriage equality.
 The main character is a boy named Andy who finds out that his uncle, Mike, is going to marry his long-term boyfriend, Steve.
 In the book, Andy talks about his uncle's wedding, how it affects him, and the things he gets to do in preparation for the ceremony.
 Tracy K. Greene created illustrations and the author is credited as Eric Ross instead of Eric Rosswood because he wrote and published the book prior to getting married and changing his last name.

 Rosswood stated he intentionally left the word "gay" out of the book because the story was about a wedding, not a "gay wedding."
 My Uncle’s Wedding was praised by Marriage Equality USA and the National Center for Lesbian Rights.
 During the official book release, California Senator Mark Leno presented Rosswood with a Senate Certificate of Recognition for My Uncle's Wedding, stating the book's "vital role in creating a brighter future."

 In various interviews, Rosswood explained that the reason he wrote My Uncle’s Wedding was because he didn't like how opponents of marriage equality would always use kids for political gain, so he decided to write about the topic from a child's perspective.

-While the book was typically well received, the anti-LGBT group National Organization for Marriage (NOM) was quick to condemn it.
+While the book was typically well received, the anti-LGBTQ group National Organization for Marriage (NOM) was quick to condemn it.